10 Tips For Starting A Daily Meditation Practice That Lasts

 9. Just breathe.

-The breath is a gateway to the realm beyond the mind — our higher consciousness.
-Our mind is addicted to analyzing the past or projecting into the future.
-BUT the breath is only in the here and now.
+Our mind is addicted to analyzing the past or projecting into the future, but the breath is only in the here and now.
 Focus on your breath to anchor the mind into the present moment.

 10. Start a meditation journal.